-- Failure to seal envelopes containing sensitive information, so that intermediaries (couriers, neighbours, other family members) are able to access and read the contents53. - Putting material about one person in envelopes addressed to another person54 - Faxing personal information either to the wrong fax machine55, or to machines in common areas without taking steps to ensure the intended recipient is on hand to collect the pages56. - Printing of sensitive personal information on envelopes57, or on correspondence visible through envelope windows58 (Note however that appropriate use of Window envelopes has been recommended by the NZ Commissioner as a security precaution.59)
+- Failure to seal envelopes containing sensitive information, so that intermediaries (couriers, neighbours, other family members) are able to access and read the contents82. - Putting material about one person in envelopes addressed to another person83 - Faxing personal information either to the wrong fax machine84, or to machines in common areas without taking steps to ensure the intended recipient is on hand to collect the pages85.